 Played straight, however, was Guy Gardner replacing Hal Jordan in 1985.
 (To clarify: Guy Gardner is not some crazy killing machine or anything (unless you count the Warrior storylines where he's a living weapon); he just has more of a fly-off-half-cocked, kick-butt-take-names, punch-first-ask-questions-later personality than Hal.)
 He's the gym teacher everyone despised in high school.

 Like Knightfall this was apparently a deliberate in your face.
-And the same thing pretty much is going on now with Bucky Barnes as Captain America.
+And the same thing happened with Bucky Barnes as Captain America.
 That said, Steve went on record in Heroic Age: Superheroes that there's not a man out there more fit to wear those colors than James Buchanan Barnes.

 It should be noted that during Bucky's tenure as Cap, that while he did use his gun and his costume did invoke a Darker and Edgier anglenote the costume had far more black than the red, white, and blue., the main conflict for Bucky was whether or not he could do right by Steve Rogers as Captain America.
 As such, Bucky would act as best of a hero as he possibly could during that amount of time as Cap.